Tempest 4000: Development

 Tempest 4000 was developed by Llamasoft, a company founded by British video game designer and programmer Jeff Minter.
-In 1994, Minter created Tempest 2000—a remake of the 1981 arcade game Tempest—for the Atari Jaguar.
+In 1994, Minter created Tempest 2000—a remake of the 1981 arcade game Tempest—for the Atari Jaguar, followed by Tempest 3000 for the Nuon in 2000.
 In 2015, Llamasoft released the Tempest-inspired video game TxK independently for the PlayStation Vita.
 Due to similarities between Tempest and TxK, Atari, SA blocked the release of TxK on other platforms.
 Minter was unhappy with Atari's intervention; despite this, he partnered with the company to create Tempest 4000.
 Tempest 4000 started out development as a virtual reality (VR) version of TxK but Atari forced the developer to remove the VR mode from the final game.

 The game supports native 4K resolution and features a soundtrack inspired by 1990s-era techno music.